RYS 500 Hour Yoga Teacher Training

-Himalaya Yoga Valleys 500 hour program is regarded within the yoga field to be one of the most innovative and transformational advanced training courses for trainees looking to take their personal practice, teaching skills, and specialist knowledge to the next level.
+Himalaya Yoga Valleys 500 hour yoga teacher training is regarded within the yoga field to be one of the most innovative and transformational advanced training courses for trainees looking to take their personal practice, teaching skills, and specialist knowledge to the next level.

 Our 500 Hour Level 2 Training Course is a continuation of the Level 1 200 Hour syllabuses at an advanced level, for an additional 300 hours study and skills training.
 The Level 2 Course is unique to Himalaya Yoga Valley in its concept, wherein trainee teachers have the opportunity to undertake an optional Elective Unit which enables them to develop a body of knowledge and portfolio around a specialised area of yoga they are interested in pursuing within a supportive and expert environment.
 Portfolio development is done in a supportive environment with the assistance of experienced teaching staff across all modalities.